Diana Ross, and The Supremes: The Undisputed Queens of the Girl Groups of the 60's and 70's

-Diana Ross has released her greatest hits compilation, “The Greatest”, on limited clear vinyl this December.
+Diana Ross has released her greatest hits compilation, “The Greatest”, released in November 2011

 Including great tracks like “Baby Love”, “You Can’t Hurry Love”, and “Where Did Our Love Go” from her time with The Supremes and solo hits including “Ain’t No Mountain High Enough”, The Greatest is a journey through her amazing six-decade spanning career.

 1 Diana Ross With The Supremes*– Where Did Our Love Go

 2 Diana Ross With The Supremes*– Baby Love